Formatting Vs Erasing a Memory Card

 Summary: Confused about erasing or formatting your memory card?
 Learn the difference between erasing and formatting and analyze both the options to delete the files.

-Many users are still not able to comprehend the difference between erasing and formatting the memory card.
-There are two methods to delete the content of your memory card i.e. either to erase the contents or format the memory card.
+Many users still cannot comprehend the difference between erasing vs. formatting the memory card.
+There are two methods to delete the content of your memory card, i.e., either to erase the contents or format the memory card.
 Sounds simple, right?
-Still, the majority of us don’t know the difference between erasing and formatting of the memory card.
+Still, the majority of us don’t know the difference between erasing and formatting the memory card.

 Which way to go?

-It has always been a point of discussion as to which is a better option: to erase or format the memory card?
-There is a common misconception that users think that either of the option should suffice.
-Actually, there is a big difference between erasing and formatting the card and one should choose either of the option under different circumstances.
+It has always been a point of discussion as to which is a better option: to erase or format the memory card.
+There is a common misconception that users think that either of the options should suffice.
+Actually, there is a big difference between erasing and formatting the card, and one should choose either of the options under different circumstances.

-When the memory card runs out of space, then majority us of either erase or format the memory card, which is fine as long as we have the backup of the files .
+When the memory card runs out of space, then the majority of us either erase or format the memory card, which is fine as long as we have a backup of the files.

-Understanding the difference (Erase vs Formatting the memory card)
+Understanding the difference (Erasing vs. Formatting the memory card)